MiltonGreat/Fraud-Detection/README.md

 ### Overview

 This project focuses on detecting fraudulent credit card transactions using machine learning algorithms.
 The goal is to build a model that can accurately classify transactions as fraudulent or non-fraudulent based on the available dataset.
-Given that fraud detection is a critical task for financial institutions, this project utilizes a real-world dataset to identify fraudulent patterns, addressing the challenges of class imbalance in the data.
+Given that fraud detection is a critical task for financial institutions, this project utilizes a dataset to identify fraudulent patterns and addresses the challenges of class imbalance in the data.

 ### Dataset